experimental evolution with yeast

 photo: molly burke

 While we work with yeast, we collaborate with like-minded labs doing selection experiments with other organisms.
-We are involved in ongoing projects with Drosophila populations selected for physiological and fitness traits.
+We are involved in ongoing projects in which populations of the fruit fly Drosophila melanogaster are selected for physiological and fitness traits.

 We use phenotype and genome data from these populations to investigate evolution in real time, and to assess the limits of what we can learn from these experiments.